 During my college years, I believed there was a conspiracy among my friends.
 Some of them were friendly with me just so that they could get invited to a Parsi event.
 Unlike most Indian weddings which have gained a reputation for never-seen opulence and pomp, Parsi events are in demand for one delicious reason…the Parsi food.

 Recently, a dear friend who loves Indian food, especially Parsi food gave me this article idea after reading my post on Mouthwatering Memories from India.
 Her question- ‘what really distinguishes Parsi food from regular Indian food?’

 So for her and all who have this question…here are my thoughts on what makes my native cuisine so unique and delicious.

-- Use of rice or bread with food - Unlike most Indian homes which use chapatti/Indian flatbread, many Parsi families use bread or rice preparations with their food.
-The Parsi Pulao is one such popular rice dish, very similar to the Indian rice-and-meat preparation, Biryani.
+Unlike most Indian homes which use chapatti/Indian flatbread, many Parsi families use regular bread or rice preparations with their food.
+The Parsi Pulao is one such popular rice dish, similar to the Indian rice-and-meat preparation, Biryani.

-Prophet Zarathustra gave us a simple philosophy to help lead a pure and happy life; ‘Good Thoughts, Good Words and Good Deeds’…I’m just going to add ‘Good Food’ to that.
+Prophet Zarathustra gave his Zoroastrian followers a simple philosophy to help lead a pure and happy life; ‘Good Thoughts, Good Words and Good Deeds’…I’d say, the Parsis have added ‘Good Food’ to this credo.